 ANSO 310 Social Research for Social Change This course is structured around an action research project designed in partnership with an organization in the city of Kalamazoo.
-Students in the class will form a research team, and through the implementation of the project, will learn about how social research can be used to catalyze social change.Prerequisite: Take ANSO-103.
+Students in the class will form a research team, and through the implementation of the project, will learn about how social research can be used to catalyze social change.Prerequisite: Take ANSO-103 and one 200-level ANSO course.
 Sophomore Standing Required.